2 fathers shoot each other’s daughters in Florida road rage incident, sheriff says

 TAMPA, Fla.
 (WFLA) — Two girls were shot over the weekend when their fathers opened fire at each other during a road rage incident in Nassau County, Florida, authorities said.

-According to WJAX, 35-year-old William Hale, of Douglas, Georgia, and 43-year-old Frank Allisson, of Callahan, Florida, got into a road rage exchange while traveling along US Route 1 from the Jacksonville area Saturday evening.
+William Hale, 35, of Douglas, Ga., and Frank Allisson, 43, of Callahan, Fla., got into a road rage exchange while traveling along US Route 1 from the Jacksonville area Saturday evening.

 In a news conference, Nassau County Sheriff Bill Leeper said both men were driving erratically before the shooting, speeding and brake-checking each other.
 At some point during the incident, they exchanged gunfire.